95north/node-portfolio-frontend/README.md

     "TelevisionAccompanyingText" component - change to

     Add magnifier to TV screen?
+    Lazy loading?
+    Jest tests?
+    CI/CD?

 ## DONE
     take Portfolio view API call, pass down as props, slap it on TV / side text, check channel #s consistent everywhere.   ~2 hr.
     Fix TV Text list items to loop through each.
 5 min.
     Take screenshots of my different projects to use Refactor TV Screen to flip through multiple images.  - fix API call in Porfolio Scene Index.

+    left off:   var bitmap = fs.readFileSync(pic);  --- converting Buffer to png if possible...
+    Try playing in Mongo shell and investing what is saved. check that fs. & binary on backend actually render expected image types.
+Are imports working?
+Need to bundle them in terminal?
+    Is imageBin.bin  Base64?
+    Look into
+        browserify-fs  (installed),
+        Jimp ,
+        GridFS ??  (esp for storing files larger than 16 MB, the BSON max doc size) Blob to base64, using built-in FileReader :   https://javascript.info/blob   -- WORKED!

 ## STYLE GUIDE
 Function words :